bjedrocha/jquery.observe/README.md

 ### Example using callbacks

-`jquery.observeWithCallbacks.js` is an alternate version of the observe plugin which showcases an alternative appraoch of using Mutation Observers with traditional callback parameters.
+`jquery.observeWithCallbacks.js` is an alternate version of the observe plugin which uses Mutation Observers with traditional callback parameters.

 	var $body = $( document.body );